1. Home

 Content Dripping with Learn

-What’s more, with Learn you can mix-and-match the drip methods so that different content in a course drips out differently from each other – giving you tons of flexibility.
+Plus, with Learn you can mix-and-match the drip methods across modules or lessons so that different content in a course drips out independently – giving you tons of flexibility.

 What drip options does Learn support?

-All courses will need at least 1 Module or Lesson that is ‘Published’ (Instantly available) so that new students who access the course have something to view.
+All courses should have at least 1 Module or Lesson that is ‘Published’ (Instantly available) so that new students who access the course have something to view, but all drip settings can be assigned to both full modules as well as individual lessons.

 Instant Fulfilment